-In 2007 TINC was incorporated as DG Infra+, a public limited liability company ("naamloze vennootschap / société anonyme") under Belgian law adopting the specific status of a closed end private equity investment fund with a fixed capital ("private privak / pricaf privé") (see Section 17.1 of this Prospectus for further information on the Issuer's structure), investing predominantly in Participations in the development or construction phase.
-Since then, TINC has evolved into a Belgian holding company, with the legal structure of a partnership limited by shares ("commanditaire vennootschap op aandelen / société en commandite par actions").
+In 2007 TINC was incorporated as a public limited liability company ("naamloze vennootschap / société anonyme") under Belgian law adopting the specific status of a closed end private equity investment fund with a fixed capital ("private privak / pricaf privé"") (see Section 17.1 of this Prospectus for further information on the Issuer's structure).
+Since then, TINC developed into a Belgian holding company, with the legal structure of a partnership limited by shares ("commanditaire vennootschap op aandelen / société en commandite par actions").
 The Issuer is a holding within the meaning of article 3, 48° of the Belgian law of 19 April 2014 on alternative investment fund managers, and thus not subject to such aforementioned law of 19 April 2014.